 they should do if they were to act more logically.

 Popular Delusions and the Madness of Crowds

-Robots: Have more independent characteristics.
-Low cost mass-produced versions also
+Robots: Some have more independent characteristics, but low cost mass-produced versions

-suffer from common flaws and sometimes need to be recalled.
+often suffer from common flaws and frequently need to receive software updates.

 People: People evolved to be social animals but suffer from excessive neighbor copying

 Robots: Are designed to anticipate current exponential trends.